Immortality (Celine Dion song)

-"Immortality" is a pop song recorded by Canadian singer Celine Dion for her fifth English-language studio album, Let's Talk About Love (1997).
+"Immortality" is a song recorded by Canadian singer Celine Dion for her fifth English-language studio album, Let's Talk About Love (1997).
 It was written by the Bee Gees, who also recorded backing vocals.
-Produced by Walter Afanasieff, "Immortality" was released as a single on 5 June 1998, outside the United States.
+Produced by Walter Afanasieff, "Immortality" was released as a single on 5 June 1998 outside the United States.
 It became a top ten single in Europe and a top forty single in Canada and Australia.
 Later, "Immortality" was included on the international editions of Dion's greatest hits albums, All the Way...
-A Decade of Song (1999), My Love: Essential Collection (2008) and The Best So Far...
+A Decade of Song (1999), My Love: Essential Collection (2008), and The Best So Far...
 2018 Tour Edition (2018).

 Background and release

 The Bee Gees wrote "Immortality" in 1996 for the Saturday Night Fever stage musical.
-Their 1996 demo, in which Barry Gibb sings in falsetto, was released in November 2001 on the Bee Gees' album, Their Greatest Hits: The Record.
-The musical opened in London's Palladium theatre in May 1998.
+Their 1996 demo, with Barry Gibb singing in falsetto, was released in November 2001 on the Bee Gees' album Their Greatest Hits: The Record.
+The musical opened at London's Palladium Theatre in May 1998.

 Dion recorded the song in June 1997, and the Bee Gees added backing vocals on 18 August 1997.
-Dion attended their session, which was recorded for the music video.
-"Immortality" was produced by Walter Afanasieff and included on Dion's fifth English-language studio album, Let's Talk About Love in November 1997.
-She released it as a single in June 1998, outside the United States.
-Dion's "Immortality" single as released in Europe and Australia included primarily remixes of her previous hit, "My Heart Will Go On".
+Dion attended their session, which was filmed for the music video.
+"Immortality" was produced by Walter Afanasieff and included on Dion's fifth English-language studio album, Let's Talk About Love, released in November 1997.
+She issued it as a single in June 1998 outside the United States.
+The European and Australian singles included mainly remixes of her previous hit, "My Heart Will Go On".

-The Saturday Night Fever: Original Cast Recording album, released in June 1999, features the song performed by Adam Garcia.
-In Brazil, "Immortality" served as a theme song to the primetime telenovela, Torre de Babel.
-The promotional single released in Brazil included remixes of "Immortality" by DJ Cuca.
+The Saturday Night Fever: Original Cast Recording album, released in June 1999, includes the song performed by Adam Garcia.
+In Brazil, "Immortality" was used as the theme song for the primetime telenovela Torre de Babel.
+The Brazilian promotional single included remixes of "Immortality" by DJ Cuca.

 Critical reception

-Pip Ellwood-Hughes from Entertainment Focus described the song as a "power ballad", adding that Dion and Bee Gee's voices together on the song "works well".
-Entertainment Weekly editor David Browne called it "banal" and said that it is "flimsy concoction that droops under the weight of its arrangement".
-The New York Observer editor Jonathan Bernstein called this collaboration "dispiriting". Øyvin Søraa from Oppland Arbeiderblad called it "one of the most striking" songs of the Let's Talk About Love album.
-Bob Waliszewski of Plugged In noted that it celebrates love and "its ability to inspire eternal romantic devotion".
+Pip Ellwood-Hughes from Entertainment Focus described the song as a "power ballad", adding that Dion and the Bee Gees' voices together "work well".
+Entertainment Weekly editor David Browne called it "banal" and described it as "a flimsy concoction that droops under the weight of its arrangement".
+The New York Observer editor Jonathan Bernstein described the collaboration as "dispiriting". Øyvin Søraa from Oppland Arbeiderblad called it "one of the most striking" songs on Let's Talk About Love.
+Bob Waliszewski of Plugged In wrote that it celebrates love and "its ability to inspire eternal romantic devotion".
 Christopher Smith from TalkAboutPopMusic described the song as a "smoothie", adding that "it has all the epic flare and charm of a Celine ballad but with added Bee-Gee high notes in the background".